MonoLisaFont/content/01_ideas/why_should_i_pay_for_a_font.md

 ## Why are some typefaces not free of charge?
 They are just digital after all and could be copied endlessly...

 A good typeface is a well made product and it takes time, energy and knowledge to build and maintain it.
 Compare it to a book, a car, a delicious dish in a restaurant – you would not expect to get it for free.
 All the products you can think of are made by people like yourself and - after all – money does’t grow on trees.
 Some companies like Google can afford to offer free products and services (because they make their money by showing you ads).
-Some free typefaces are fun or side projects or a way to attract customers to the main product.
+Some free typefaces are fun or side projects or a bait to attract customers to the main product.
 XXXXXXXX THis needs more content from Andrey or Juho maybe?????
 XXXXXXXXXXXXXXX

 ![This is some image caption](/images/demo.png)